osuushi/osuushi.github.com/_posts/2012-3-19-smoothjsdemo.md

 A side note: the above implementation of the hit test is not very efficient.
 You can achieve the same result with a 1x1 pixel canvas by using transforms.
-That code is harder to understand though, and for a small canvas like the one in this demo, even my six-year-old MacBook handles it without blinking.
+That code is harder to understand though, and for a small canvas like the one in this demo, even my six-year-old MacBook handles it without blinking